danthedeckie/simpleeval/README.md

 [![Build Status](https://travis-ci.org/danthedeckie/simpleeval.svg?branch=master)](https://travis-ci.org/danthedeckie/simpleeval)  [![Coverage Status](https://coveralls.io/repos/danthedeckie/simpleeval/badge.png?branch=master)](https://coveralls.io/r/danthedeckie/simpleeval?branch=master)

-A quick single file library for easily adding evaluatable expressions into python projects.
+A quick single-file MIT-Licenced library for easily adding evaluatable expressions into python projects.
 Say you want to allow a user to set an alarm volume, which could depend on the time of day, alarm level, how many previous alarms had gone off, and if there is music playing at the time.